dream-num/Luckysheet/docs/guide/config.md

 ------------
 ### showtoolbarConfig

-[todo]

 - Type: Object
 - Default: {}
-- Usage: Custom configuration toolbar
+- Usage: Custom configuration toolbar,can be used in conjunction with showtoolbar, `showtoolbarConfig` has a higher priority.
 - Format:
     ```json
     {